No disruption to production of Italian delicatessen products

 At Beretta, they are continuously optimising the process, and recently they have improved the packing of finished products onto pallets.
 Each year, the factory ships 40,000 pallets of products, i.e. one every six minutes, and that is why the process has been carefully analysed.
 Palletising has caused problems before, among other things because many pallets were collapsing during transport, and this has been very expensive.

 Palcut was the ideal solution

-The solution was a sheet dispenser with Antim non-slip paper from palletising specialist Palcut.
-The non-slip sheets replace interlayer sheets made of corrugated cardboard that have been used until now.
-The Antim sheets only weigh 110 g/m², but most importantly: it has a special coating.
+The solution was a sheet dispenser with Antim anti-slip paper from palletising specialist Palcut.
+The anti-slip paper replace interlayer sheets made of corrugated cardboard that have been used until now.
+The Antim sheets only weigh 110 g/m², but most importantly, it has a special coating.
 The coating secures the packaging so that individual layers on the pallets remain stable during transport.